 So how do we do one?
 There are many schools of thought on what the “perfect” squat looks like.
 We are going to break it down into a few categories

 Stance – Since I want to focus on functional motion versus lifting the most weight humanly possible, I am going to recommend that you go with a more natural stance.
 This means that whatever position feels comfortable to squat in, is the right one for you.
 For some people this means a slightly wider stance with the toes slightly out, for others it may mean a narrower stance with the toes straight ahead.
-As long as our stance doesn’t take our toes too far out, you should be okay.
 The key is to make sure that your knees track along the same path as your toes to avoid putting irregular stress on the joint.
 This means that you need to point your knees directly at your toes.
 So your knees should flare out slightly as you squat if your toes are out, or stay straight if your toes are straight ahead.
 The degree we bend has less to do with injury rate than the tracking of our knee directly over our toes (2)

 Motion – The next step is to squat down.
 There are lots of opinions on whether you should let your hips fold or your knees bend first.
 I prefer a fluid motion.
 That means both of those things should be occurring simultaneously.
 Once we have dropped down to as deep of a squat as we can comfortably achieve, then we want to drive up with the weight pushing through our heels as make a fluid upward motion to standing.
 (3) Throughout your entire trip (down and up) you should work to keep your chest up and preserve the curve in your low back.
 This is going to give you more balance and keep you from irregularly loading the discs between the bones in your back.